 - Check for virus and malware

-If you have some external devices plugged or installed on your PC, such as external hard drive or a USB flash drive, disconnect them all (leave your mouse and keyboard connected), then restart your computer.
+If you have some external devices plugged or installed on your PC, such as an external hard drive or a USB flash drive, disconnect them all (leave your mouse and keyboard connected), then restart your computer.

 If the error stops, plug your external devices back, only one at a time, then restart your PC.
-If you get the error again after certain device, you have got the culprit already.
-You can either replace this device completely from your PC, or update its driver as instructed in Fix 2.
+If you get the error again after a certain device, you have got the culprit already.
+You can either replace this device completely from your PC or update its driver as instructed in Fix 2.

 One of the possible causes of SYSTEM_PTE_MISUSE blue screen error is the outdated or incompatible device drivers in your computer.
-So you should update your device drivers in your computer to fix it.
+So you should update your device drivers on your computer to fix it.

 There are two ways to update your device drivers: manually and automatically.